eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/regression1.png" width="600">
 </p>
 _Figure 1_: Bayesian and Classical (Frequentist) predictions on linear observations.
-Both are very similar, but one advantage of the Bayesian approach is the uncertainty we get in our prediction.
+Both are very similar, but one advantage of the Bayesian approach is that it gives the distribution of our prediction.
 In the figure, the shaded region represents 2 standard deviations above and below the prediction.

 <br>